top of page

 An officer may be removed, either with or without cause, by the following means:

-a) A vote of the Executive Committee at a meeting after at least five (5) days written, telephone or email notice.
+a) A vote of the Executive Board at a meeting after at least five (5) days written, telephone or email notice.

-b) A petition to recall signed by twenty-five percent (25%) of the Regular members will trigger a vote of the members.
+b) A petition to recall signed by twenty-five percent (25%) of the Regular Members will trigger a vote of the members.
+An officer will be removed if a vote of at least 60% of voting members is achieved.

 Section 2 Resignation

-Any officer may resign by giving written notice to the President of NVDC or the Executive Committee.
+Any officer may resign by giving written notice to the President of NVDC or the Executive Board.

-The officers and Past President of NVDC shall constitute the Executive Committee.
-The duties of the Committee include managing all the affairs of the NVDC between general membership meetings.
+The officers and past president of NVDC constitute the Executive Board.
+The duties of the Executive Board include managing all the affairs of the NVDC between general membership meetings.
 This includes setting agendas, proposing bylaws amendments and other rules for NVDC, filling vacancies, expending club funds, as well as making any decisions regarding action to further the functioning of NVDC.
+The Executive Board may also make recommendations on endorsement voting that are communicated to membership.

 Section 2 Standing Committees and Ad-Hoc Committees

 NVDC may endorse candidates, ranked slates of candidates (for races in which the winner will be chosen by the ranked choice process) and propositions consistent with NVDC’s purposes.
-NVDC shall not endorse any candidates for office who are not registered Democrats.
-All endorsements shall occur at regularly noticed general meeting of NVDC.
-In order for NVDC to endorse any candidate, sixty percent (60%) of the Regular members present or voting by absentee ballot must vote for the candidate.
-A quorum for this meeting shall be fifteen (15) Regular members.
+NVDC must not endorse any candidates for office who are not registered Democrats.
+In order for NVDC to endorse a candidate or proposition, at least sixty percent (60%) of the votes submitted must support that candidate or proposition.

 Section 2 Endorsements in Ranked-Choice Races